Skip to content

 API automation testing isn't a haphazard process.
 It requires a structured approach to ensure comprehensive coverage and reliable results.
 Let's break down the key steps:

-Designing Effective API Tests
+Designing Robust API Tests

 Before writing any code, plan.
 Define the scope of your testing.
 Which APIs are critical?
 What are your performance benchmarks?
 What are the potential failure points?
 Effective API testing relies on tracking key performance indicators (KPIs) like error rate and latency.
 These metrics provide a clear picture of your testing efforts and highlight areas for improvement.
 A well-defined test plan acts as your roadmap, guiding your efforts and ensuring you don't miss critical test scenarios.